Mozilla-Campus-Club-Cummins/Mental-health-journal/README.md

 npm start
 Server will run on http://localhost:5000

-Frontend Setup
+Frontend Setup:
 cd ../frontend
 npm install
 Start the React app:
 npm start
 Frontend will run on http://localhost:3000

-Access the App
+Access the App:
 Open your browser and visit:
 http://localhost:3000

-Contributing
+Contributing:
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to improve.